NCAR/MTP/README.md

  * cd src
  * On Windows10:
  ```
+ * click on MTPviewer icon on the desktop.
+If this is not available:
      > conda activate (to get the base environment where libraries have been installed)
      > C:\Users\lroot\Miniconda3\python.exe MTPviewer.py

  ```
  * On a MAC:
  ```